aautar/paper-plane/README.md

 ```

 ## Sending data
-Sending data requires constructing a request payload with one of the PaperPlane helper methods.
+Sending data requires constructing a request payload or query string with one of the PaperPlane helper methods.
 The examples below construct a JSON payload via `PaperPlane.makeJsonRequestData()`.

-Sending [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) is supported via `PaperPlane.makeFormDataRequestData()`.
+Constructing a payload from [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) is supported via `PaperPlane.makeFormDataRequestData()`.

-Directly sending a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) (or [File](https://developer.mozilla.org/en-US/docs/Web/API/File), as a File is a Blob) is supported via `PaperPlane.makeBlobRequestData()`.
+Constructing a payload from a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) (or [File](https://developer.mozilla.org/en-US/docs/Web/API/File), as a File is a Blob) is supported via `PaperPlane.makeBlobRequestData()`.

+Constructing a query string (to append to an endpoint) is supported via `PaperPlane.makeUrlQueryString()`

 ### POST Request
 ```javascript